aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 9. Add the image to the table's first cell.
 10. Save the modified presentation as a PPTX file

-This Java code shows you how to place an image inside a table cell when creating a table:
+This Javascript code shows you how to place an image inside a table cell when creating a table:

 ```javascript
     // Instantiates the Presentation class that represents a PPTX file